aJay0422/IoT-Activity-Detection-Clean/README.md

 ## Dataset Introduction
 Currently, we are using a dataset consists of 951 videos.
 First, we use [Detectron2](https://github.com/facebookresearch/detectron2) to extract human body keypoints feature.
-In each frame, there are 17 keypoints represented by their 2D coordinates with in the frame (x, y).
+In each frame, there are 17 keypoints represented by their 2D coordinates (x,y).
 For each video, the number of feature is 17 * 2 * n_frames.
 Second, we interpolate the feature sequence to length 100, then we have 17 * 2 * 100 = 3400 features for each video.
 The interpolated data can be found in the folder `feature_archive/all_feature_interp951.npz` or [download](https://drive.google.com/drive/folders/1Wmhi-ftV_buR9jFlPW0u4IR6F3idyr5G?usp=sharing)